MicrosoftDocs/Viva/Viva/insights/advanced/admin/keyword-suppression.md

 By default, Viva Insights suppresses *all* email subject lines and meeting titles.
 Some Viva Insights metrics use title and subject line data, for example, **Urgent email hours**<!--verify-->.
 Those metrics feed into features, like certain Power BI reports.
 If you keep keyword suppression turned off, those metrics and features won't be available to you.

-When analysts try to run a query that depends on keywords, and all keywords are suppressed, they'll run into warnings and errors in the query builder.
+When analysts try to run a query that depends on keywords, and all keywords are suppressed, they'll run into warnings and errors.

 ## How to change keyword-suppression settings